pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 The domain event class :class:`~eventsourcing.domain.model.entity.DomainEntity.Event` is inherited by the others.
-The others also inherit from the library base classes :class:`~eventsourcing.domain.model.events.Created`, :class:`~eventsourcing.domain.model.events.AttributeChanged`, and :class:`~eventsourcing.domain.model.events.Discarded`.
-All these domain event classes are subclasses of :class:`~eventsourcing.domain.model.events.DomainEvent`.
+The others also inherit from the corresponding library base classes :class:`~eventsourcing.domain.model.events.Created`, :class:`~eventsourcing.domain.model.events.AttributeChanged`, and :class:`~eventsourcing.domain.model.events.Discarded`.

+The domain entity's event class :class:`~eventsourcing.domain.model.entity.DomainEntity.Event` inherits from the base domain event class :class:`~eventsourcing.domain.model.events.DomainEvent` and from :class:`~eventsourcing.domain.model.events.EventWithOriginatorID` so that all events of :class:`~eventsourcing.domain.model.entity.DomainEntity` have an ``originator_id`` attribute.

 .. code:: python